griffithlab/rnaseq_tutorial_wiki/Alignment.md

 ![RNA-seq Flowchart - Module 3](Images/RNA-seq_Flowchart3.png)

 #2-ii.
 Alignment
 Use Bowtie2/Tophat2 to align all pairs of read files to the genome.
-The output of this step will be a SAM/BAM files for each data set.
+The output of this step will be a SAM/BAM file for each data set.

 Refer to TopHat manual and tutorial for a more detailed explanation: